 Do client codes have to be consistent throughout the application?

 Each client must have their own individual code that remains the same throughout the application.
 If listing more than one pregnancy with the same client, use a different client code for each pregnancy.
+If more than one student is working with a client they should use the same code.

 If I use a client in my application that has had more than one child under my care, can I use the same code for each birth?